 Succession was indeed a catapult for the popularity of quiet luxury style.
 The aspirational element of being a billionaire living in New York and traveling in private vehicles from one city to the other connects with the clothes that the characters are wearing.

 Kendall Roy’s Brioni suit is worth $11,500.
 Shiv Roy’s attire included several high-end fashion brands like Max Mara, Tom Ford, and the Row.
 Brands that are very well known for their tailoring and construction rather than logos or motifs.
+These shows give an aspirational point of view of what New York's elite live like and dress like.
+Quiet luxury represents the wealth of the life they live and the clothes they wear.

 Silent wealth is not new.